Rethinking WHAT we Teach: Content and Language Integrated Learning

 Priming the students for learning new content AND setting them up for successful language acquisition.

 Designing instruction that builds confidence to create with the language and use knowledge to engage as an informed global citizen.

-Content-Based Instruction with Storytelling (CBIS) allows learners to acquire language naturally and then supports them as they cross the bridge from language input (listening and reading) to language output (speaking and writing).
+Content-Based Storytelling (CBS) allows learners to acquire language naturally and then supports them as they cross the bridge from language input (listening and reading) to language output (speaking and writing).

-What about teaching content that isn’t a storyline?
+What about teaching nonfiction content that isn’t a story?

 Janice Holter Kittok has created a strategy called Interactive Mini Lectures (IML).
 Best practice for Content-Based Instruction (CBI) requires the teacher to use the target language in a way that is highly comprehensible to the students.
 The same techniques used in CBS can be used when presenting straightforward information such as figures, names, dates, and geographical facts by doing Interactive Mini Lectures (IML).

 The inservice is designed for any language teacher.
 Classroom teachers of English Language Learners will also benefit from learning the language acquisition process and strategies to increase student comprehension.
 The training’s open-ended format accommodates teachers who have never done any storytelling teaching along with teachers who are experienced in the techniques.
 Teachers who have never done any storytelling find the structure of CBS easy to learn.

 No matter your personality or teaching style, any teacher can learn CI strategies!